 Available in the student resources, with supporting materials in the teacher resources, these tasks provide an opportunity for students to practice applying skills and knowledge as they would in a performance task, but in a more scaffolded environment.
-Use of the practice performance tasks is encouraged but not required.
+Use of the practice performance tasks is encouraged.
 For more details see page 57.